Trailside Services are now part of CT Trail Finder!

 Machimoodus State Park

-Machimoodus State Park is noteworthy for its 300 acres of uplands, woodlands, meadows, river and cove waterfronts, hiking trails, bird watching and scenic vistas.
+Machimoodus State Park offers hiking trails through uplands, woodlands, meadows, river and cove waterfronts with opportunities for bird watching and scenic vistas.

 Trail Activity